Auto-setup when running on Google Colab

 3. Optimal Seam Identification:

-• For each subsequent row, compute the cumulative energy by considering the neighboring pixels (left, above-left, and above-right).
+• For each subsequent row, compute the cumulative energy of each pixel by considering the minimum cumulative energy of its neighboring pixels (left, above-left, and above-right) and adding the current pixel’s energy.

-• Update the dynamic programming table with the minimum cumulative energy path.
+• Update the dynamic programming table with the minimum cumulative energy for each pixel.

-• The optimal seam corresponds to the path with the lowest cumulative energy in the last row.
+• The optimal seam corresponds to the path with the lowest cumulative energy in the last row of the dynamic programming table.

 4. Seam Removal: